ml350/ml350/README.md

 - 🌱 I’m currently learning LLM and blockchain technolocies

-- ❓ Ask me about anything related to #Solana blockchain
+- ❓ Ask me about anything related to crypto and blockchain methods

 <br/>